wengpingbo/ilinux/README.md

 ilinux
 ======

-This repo is my configure files in linux, maybe it's useful for you.
+This repo is my configure files of bash and vim under linux.

 If there are any problem, please give me an email:)